Financial cryptography: History

-Cryptographers think the field originated from the work of Dr David Chaum who invented the blind signature.
+Cryptographers think the field originated from the work of David Chaum who invented the blind signature.
 The blind signature is a special form of a cryptographic signature which allowed virtual coins to be signed without the signer seeing the actual coin.
 It permitted a form of digital token money that prevented traceability.
 This form is sometimes known as digital currency.
 Similar concepts are now being applied to modern blockchain technologies.

 A system that was widely used during the 1970s-1990s and previously developed cryptographic mechanism is the Data Encryption Standard, which was used primarily for the protection of electronic funds transfers.
 However, it was the work of David Chaum that excited the cryptography community about the potential of encrypted messages as actual financial instruments.

 As part of a business model, Financial cryptography followed the guide of cryptography and only the simplest ideas were adopted.
 Account money systems protected by SSL such as PayPal and e-gold were relatively successful.
 In 2001, PayPal processed $3.1 billion in payments, averaging 189,000 transactions daily totaling $9.6 million.

 But more innovative mechanisms, including blinded token money, struggled to gain traction.
 David Chaum's DigiCash, opened in 1989, filed for bankruptcy protection in November 1998.
 Two competitive rivals also failed to remain viable.
 First Virtual Holdings abandoned its business in August 1998.
 CyberCash ceased its "CyberCoin" in early 1999.